Alabama Court Records

 - A felony involving arson, forgery, counterfeiting, and drug trafficking

-Other felonies not included above generally have a time limit of 5 years within which prosecution for the offense must begin, except otherwise stated for a particular crime in the statutes.
+Other felonies not included above generally have a five-year criminal statute of limitations, unless otherwise stated for a particular crime in the statutes.

 Can I get a Felony Removed from a Court Record in Alabama?

-In Alabama, felonies can be expunged from court records but it comes with very severe restrictions.
-Alabama’s Law Enforcement Agency (ALEA) made it clear that only felony charges that were dismissed (with or without prejudice), or cases that the majority of the jurors voted against indictment (no-billed), or those that the defendant was found not guilty can be expunged.
+In Alabama, felonies can be expunged from court records, but it comes with very severe restrictions.
+Alabama’s Law Enforcement Agency (ALEA) made it clear that only felony charges that were dismissed (with or without prejudice), or cases that the majority of the jurors voted against indictment (no-billed), or those in which the defendant was found not guilty, may be expunged.
 In Alabama, felony convictions cannot be expunged.
 Charges for violent felony cases were initially not eligible for expungement under Section 15–27–2 of the Code of Alabama.

-To file for an expungement, the petitioner will approach a circuit court in the county that the offenses were charged.
-It is not automatic that every application for expungement is granted by the court.
-The state has the right to appeal against it and the court will make the final decision.
+To apply for an expungement, the petitioner is expected to approach the circuit court in the county where the offenses were charged.
+Not every expungement request is automatically approved by the court.
+The state has the right to appeal, and the court will make the final decision.

 Is Expungement The Same As Sealing Court Records In Alabama?